balsedie/trilomorph/README.md

 ### Specimen
 - [ ] select the specimen

   <sup>Specimens included in the database have to be housed in official collections (preferentially having a collection number) or illustrated in the scientific literature.
 Specimens can be cephala and/or pigydia.
-Be sure that the selected specimen is **not distored**, for cephala make sure that free cheeks are in place and not slighly disarticulated.</sup>
+Be sure that the selected specimen is **not distorted**, for cephala make sure that free cheeks are in place and not slightly disarticulated.</sup>

 - [ ] select the picture

   <sup>The picture used for the landmarking (see below) has to be a ***strictly dorsal*** picture of the specimen, either cephalon or pygidium.
 If the specimen is articulated make sure that both parts are photographed in dorsal view, if not use different pictures for each part.</sup>

   <sup>**IMPORTANT**: each picture has to include a graphical scale.
 If it is missing in the original publication, include one.
-You can easily include graphical scale bars with sorftware such as ImageJ[^7]</sup>
+You can easily include graphical scale bars with software such as ImageJ[^7]</sup>

   <sup>Accepted formats are PNG and JPG/JPEG.
 Please avoid using TIFF files</sup>

 - [ ] name the picture

   <sup>The picture has to be named using the specimen's collection acronym and number.
-The file name must have the suffix _C when it is the cephalon, and _P for the pygidium. **Important:** If a single specimen and picture is used to landmark both cephalon and pygidium, two different files need to be created and named one for the pygidum (_P) and one for the cephalon (_C) </sup>
+The file name must have the suffix _C when it is the cephalon, and _P for the pygidium. **Important:** If a single specimen and picture is used to landmark both cephalon and pygidium, two different files need to be created and named, one for the pygidum (_P), and one for the cephalon (_C) </sup>

 ### Landmarking
 - [X] select the specimen
 - [X] select the picture
-- [x] name de picture
+- [x] name the picture
 - [ ] landmark the specimen

   <sup>The specimen needs to be landmarked following the protocol in Serra et al[^1], which is explained in [figure 2](https://figshare.com/ndownloader/files/40535717/preview/40535717/preview.jpg) and [table 1](https://figshare.com/ndownloader/files/40538384/preview/40538384/preview.pdf)</sup>

-  <sup>You can use various landmarking software, namely tpsDig2[^3], geomorph package for R[^4], StereoMorph package for R[^5]. </sup>
+  <sup>You can use various landmarking software, namely tpsDig2[^3], geomorph package for R[^4], and StereoMorph package for R[^5]. </sup>

-  <sup>If you are using the `digitizeImages()` function from the StereoMorph package[^5], you can use our templates for landmarks and curves for [cephala](Cephala/curve.txt) and [pygidium](Pygidia/curve.txt).</sup>
+  <sup>If you are using the `digitizeImages()` function from the StereoMorph package[^5], you can use our templates for landmarks and curves for [cephala](Cephala/curve.txt) and [pygidia](Pygidia/curve.txt).</sup>

   <sup>Please check that the final shape file is a XML-type (.txt)[^5] or TPS-type (.tps)[^3] file with the same name as the image file and their extension in lower case.</sup>

 ### Complete the specimen's metadata
 - [X] select the specimen
 - [X] select the picture
-- [x] name de picture
+- [x] name the picture
 - [x] landmark the specimen
-- [ ] fill the form
+- [ ] fill in the form

-  <sub>You have to fill the information about the specimen. **It is very important to complete the form (particularly the stratigraphic fields) relative to the _specimen_, _not the species_**
+  <sub>You have to fill in the information about the specimen. **It is very important to complete the form (particularly the stratigraphic fields) relative to the _specimen_, _not the species_**

-  Specimen's metadata is entered in the following form, please **copy and paste it as it is (including hyphens)** in a text editor and fill each field. **If missing information in a field, type NA**.
+  A specimen's metadata is entered in the following form, please **copy and paste it as it is (including hyphens)** in a text editor and fill in each field. **If there is missing information in a field, type NA**.
 Fill one form per landmarked **specimen**.
-If a single specimen has cephalon and pygidum, just fill a single form indicating that it has cephalon and pygidum.
+If a single specimen has cephalon and pygidum, just fill in a single form indicating that it has a cephalon and a pygidum.
 ```
   -
   ID: